-Figure 8 (Diaoulek-12.png) Selection and display of "Prov" lessons.
+Figure 9 (Diaoulek-12.png) Selection and display of the "Prov" lessons.

-As you can see on figure 8, on the right part of the main window (the lesson window), we have the list of all the provisional lessons.
+As you can see on figure 9, on the right part of the main window (the lesson window), we have the list of all the provisional lessons.
 These lessons are classed by order of decreasing length of remaining life span.
 In fact the name of a lesson is a button that will turn to red when the mouse pointer is on it and, when clicked, it will display on the vocabulary window (the left part of the main window) an abstract of the lesson contents.
 You have the date of creation of the lesson and from where it comes.
-Here, on figure 8, the lesson was created on June 23 2012, it comes from a selection of words on lesson 55 that was studied in the sense Q->R. You have also the list of all the data-base entries reachable by this provisional lesson.
+Here, on figure 9, the lesson was created on January 22, 2013, it comes from a selection of words on a lesson 0 (a compound lesson) that was studied in the direction Q->R. You have also the list of all the data-base entries reachable by this provisional lesson.

 As you can also see on the lesson window, check boxes are placed before each "Prov" lesson name.
-They allow you to select some of these lessons, for example, all the lessons created while studying on the Q->R sense.
+They allow you to select some of these lessons, for example, all the lessons created while studying on the Q->R direction.
 After you have made your selection, you will click on the "Continue" button.
-That will open the following dialog box:
+That will open the following dialog box :